War All the Time (Thursday album): Background

 In late May 2002, the group announced they had signed to Island Records, following a bidding war between other major labels.
 Victory tried to get the band to sign to a different major label in a deal that would have enabled Victory to serve as a sub-label for them.
 Up to this point, Full Collapse had sold 111,000 copies.
 On September 9, the group's signing to Island Records was made official following negotiations of an exit agreement with Victory Records.
 The agreement required parent company Island/Def Jam to buy out Victory's contract claim for the group's next two albums.
 Rickly said as a result of the deal, Victory Records received $1,200,000, which meant the band would be "[paying off] that bill for as long as we were on the new label."
 In addition, their next two albums were required to feature the Victory logo.
 With expectation building for their follow-up album, Rickly wanted their next album to be "really aggressive and progressive ... and have all these boundary pushing ideas".
 In September and October, the group went on the Plea for Peace Tour, and were planning to work on their next album following its conclusion.
-They said they had accumulated a lot of ideas but were unable to work on them due touring.
+They said they had accumulated a lot of ideas but were unable to work on them due to touring.
 In mid-November, the group continued writing new material; over the course of the next two months, they wrote the majority of what would become the album.
 Up to now, the members had made notes on their laptops and made Pro Tools set-ups in the back of their touring buses to record ideas they had accumulated.
 While the band did have writer's block, they worked through it as they were short on time.